hauler-dev/hauler-docs/versioned_docs/version-0.4.2/guides-references/command-line/hauler.md

   hauler [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell download    Download OCI content from a registry and populate it on disk help        Help about any command serve       Run one or more of hauler's embedded servers types
+  completion  Generates completion scripts for various shells download    Download OCI content from a registry and populate it on disk help        Help about any command serve       Run one or more of hauler's embedded servers types